Win Bright: 2019: five-year-old season

 When Win Bright returned to the track in autumn he ran disappointingly in the Sankei Sho All Comers at Nakayama in September and then finished unplaced when starting a 148/1 outsider for the autumn edition of the Tenno Sho at Tokyo a month later.
 On 8 December the horse returned to Sha Tin for the Hong Kong Cup and started the 4.4/1 third choice in the betting behind the locally trained duo Furore (Hong Kong Derby) and Rise High (Sha Tin Trophy).
 The other five runners Magic Wand from Ireland (Mackinnon Stakes), Edisa from France, Glorious Forever, Time Warp and Dark Dream.
 Win Bright settled behind the leaders took the lead 150 metres from the finish and held off the late challenge of Magic Wand to win by a nose.
 After the race Matsuoka said "It was very, very good because his last two starts were not first-three performances but the horse's condition has been going up since he got here so were very happy.
 We had a very good day here in April so it was very memorable to come here.
 Sha Tin suits the horse very well because he likes the right-handed course in Japan, so it is very suitable".

-In January 2020, at the JRA Awards for 2019, Win Bright was voted Best Older Male Horse, beating Indy Champ by 136 votes to 118.
+In January 2020, at the JRA Awards for 2019, Win Bright was voted Best Older Male Horse, beating fellow Stay Gold progeny Indy Champ by 136 votes to 118.